cristianbica/azure-tts/README.md

 Text-to-speech gem based using Azure Cognitive Speech Services.

-Status: alpha (has just some basic testing)
+Status: alpha (it works, has just some basic testing and it's not use anywhere in production)

 ## Installation